ayanatherate/allinonestonks/README.md

 3) Which months show high/low volatility in stock prices as compared to others?

+4) Explored GARCH to model Stock Volatility

 <h2> Future Plans: </h2>

-Building a Streamlit app which will display the forementioned analysis of any Stock Code eneted as Input
+Building a Streamlit app which will display the forementioned analysis of any Stock Code entered as Input